SebastianBurgos/REST-API-container-orchestration/README.md

 ## Running Tests

-To test this system (at Linux), make sure you are in the test directory containing the `script.sh` file.
+To test this system (at Linux or Windows with Git Bash Terminal), make sure you are in the test directory containing the `script.sh` file.
 Then, execute the following command:

 ```bash
 ./script.sh